 and woodland creatures made of boreal lichen and mosses like this wolf that is howling at the moon,

 but the last thing we expected to have cross our path in the perfectly manicured and refined space was a fluffy red fox.
-Its sheer existence at the Montreal Botanical Garden substantiates the conviction espoused by organizers of this year’s mosaiculture competition in one of their underlying themes, Nature in the Urban Environment.
+Its sheer existence at the Montreal Botanical Gardens substantiates the conviction espoused by organizers of this year’s mosaiculture competition in one of their underlying themes, Nature in the Urban Environment.
 The organizers could not have asked for a more perfect example of the symbiosis between Man and Nature.

 Much like us, the fox seemed to be enjoying the scents of the assorted plantings in the garden at hand.

 The cunning little fellow thoroughly surveyed its surroundings but paid little attention to us.